-The map shown in Figure - 4 indicates that all of the sub-project areas are falling in Zone 2A, with peak ground acceleration (PGA) varying from 0.08 to 0.16 (Pakistan Building Code of Pakistan, 2007).
+The map shown in Figure - 5 indicates that all of the sub-project areas are falling in Zone 2A, with Peak Ground Acceleration (PGA) varying from 0.08 to 0.16g (Pakistan Building Code of Pakistan, 2007).
 It is a low-damage risk zone, meaning the areas that fall under these zones have a low chance of having an earthquake.
-While no site is falling in Zone 4 which is called the High Damage Risk Zone.
+While no site is falling in Zone 4 which is called the High Damage Risk Zone and covers areas liable to MSK VIII.
 Moreover, all structure designs will be reviewed by the World Bank expert.